ChaosDynamix/Arcadia/docs/03_installation/01_logical-volume-manager/05_luks-logical-volumes.md

 init-system: busybox
 ---

-# Multiple devices / Luks on logical volumes
+# LVM / Luks on logical volumes
 {: .no_toc}

 ## Table of contents